RobotLearning/traj-gen-and-tracking/README.md

 Humanoids TODO list:

-- Make sure we're using same trajectory and same F in robot/MATLAB on a 1 sec traj.
+- Why does the DMP not reach the goal position in 0.6 sec?
-- Test also nominal F
+- Test also nominal F on the robot
 - Correct initial conditions of zero-phase filtering.
 - Implement/Learn RDMP first in MATLAB and then in SL
 - Analyze the index problem for dmp trajectories.
 Why +1 in robot computer vs. mine?